 O.J.
 Simpson (a.k.a.
 The Juice) is a retired football player turned broadcaster turned actor turned accused murderer turned convicted felon.
 He was a Heisman trophy winner at the University of Southern California and set numerous records as a player for the Buffalo Bills and San Francisco 49ers.
 Simpson became a football commentator for NBC and started his own television production company.
 He also had parts in the miniseries Roots, Capricorn One, The Towering Inferno, and the three Naked Gun (Police Squad!) movies.
 In 1994, his wife and an acquaintance were murdered at her home and Simpson was charged with the crime.
 He was acquitted the following year but found liable in a wrongful death civil proceeding in 1997.
 In 2006, a book he authored titled If I Did It, describing how he might have committed the crime, was scheduled for release but pulled by the publisher following a storm of negative publicity.
 In 2007, Simpson and three men stormed a Las Vegas hotel room and ordered, at gunpoint, the return of sports memorabilia he claimed had been stolen from him.
 The following year he was found guilty of kidnapping and armed robbery and sentenced to 33 years in prison.

 Is that Suzanne Somers in the seat behind them?

-Suzanne Somers is an actress best known for her role as Chrissy Snow on Three’s Company, a part she played from 1977-1981.
-She has also appeared in a number of other films and TV series, including She’s the Sheriff and Step by Step.
+Suzanne Somers (1946-2023) was an actress best known for her role as Chrissy Snow on the ABC sitcom Three’s Company, a part she played from 1977-1981.
+She also appeared in a number of other films and TV series, including She’s the Sheriff and Step by Step.